Themes: Species Conservation | Management and restoration of Natural and Agricultural ecosystems

 - 1993 – present: Marble Trout project conducted in collaboration with the Tolmin fishing association in Slovenia.
 Monitoring the population dynamics of genetically pure marble trout, and naturalised allopatric or sympatric populations of brown trout and rainbow trout (see project).

 - Parent, Maude.
 2019.
 “Assessment of the hydro-biological connectivity between the marine environment and the Vaccarès lagoon complex via the ponds and marshes on the former Camargue saltworks site.”
-Master 2 internship, Ecole Nationale Supérieure Agronomique de Toulouse (School of Agricultural and Life Sciences)
+End of studies internship (Master 2), Ecole Nationale Supérieure Agronomique de Toulouse (School of Agricultural and Life Sciences)

 - Mutel, Stéphane.
 2018.
 “Temporal variability of the trophic ecology of the Wels Catfish and European Eel in a drainage canal in the Camargue.”
-Master 2 internship, Polytech Tours, Urban and Territorial Planning and Environment, University of Tours
+Master 2 internship, Polytech Tours, Urban and Territorial Planning and Environment, University of Tours.
+Co-supervision: D. Nicolas & C. Musseau (IGB, Berlin)

 - Chericoni, Nicolas.
 2017.
 “Comparison of two temporal monitoring campaigns on wild fish in the Vaccarès Lagoon.”
 Master 2 internship, Statistics for Life and Healthcare Sciences